Canonical almost complex structures on ACH Einstein manifolds: ACH almost Hermitian structures

 Let $\set{Y_1,\dots,Y_{2n-2}}$ be any local frame of $H$.
 The conditions \eqref{eq:collar-neighborhood-equivalence-1} and \eqref{eq:collar-neighborhood-equivalence-2} imply that the functions describing the change of basis from (the push-forward of) $\set{x\partial_x,x^2T,xY_1,\dots,xY_{2n-2}}$ to $\set{\Hat{x}\partial_{\Hat{x}},\Hat{x}^2\Hat{T},\Hat{x}Y_1,\dots,\Hat{x}Y_{2n-2}}$, where $T$ and $\Hat{T}$ are the Reeb vector fields of $\theta$ and $\Hat{\theta}$, respectively, are smooth up to the boundary, and the boundary values are given by

-The situation is geometrically better illustrated using the notion of $\Theta$-tangent bundle of Epstein, Melrose, and Mendoza \cite{Epstein-Melrose-Mendoza-91}, but the author decided against using it in this article. \end{rem}
+This implies that the set $\set{x\partial_x,x^2T,xY_1,\dots,xY_{2n-2}}$ of vector fields spans a vector bundle over $\overline{X}$ that does not depend on $\theta$ nor $\Phi$.
+It is the underlying \emph{$\Theta$-tangent bundle} of an ACH manifold, which is due to Epstein, Melrose, and Mendoza \cite{Epstein-Melrose-Mendoza-91}. \end{rem}

-For technical reasons, we need subtler definitions of some classes of ACH metrics.
+We also need subtler definitions of some classes of ACH metrics.
 We first introduce the notion of ACH metrics that are smooth up to the boundary.
 In the definition below, $\set{Y_1,\dots,Y_{2n-2}}$ is any local frame of $H$.